Diamonds and Rain

-Diamonds and Rain is the third studio release, and second full-length studio album, from Christian alternative rock band the Choir, released in 1986.
+Diamonds and Rain is the third studio release, and second full-length studio album, from alternative rock band the Choir, released in 1986.
 It is the first release under the band's new moniker after dropping "Youth" from their name.

 Background

 After Shades of Gray was released, Shadow Records folded, so Youth Choir once again found themselves without a record label.
 Around this time, Myrrh Records was looking to expand their roster of artists specifically in the rock genre, so record executive Tom Willett moved from Nashville to Los Angeles to establish MyrrhLA.
 With little success finding new artists during the first six months of the new imprint's existence, Willett was dragged by a local promoter to see a Youth Choir concert, and he found them to be "creatively inventive and musically prophetic."
-The band was signed to the new label in June of 1986, just after Youth Choir's third appearance at Cornerstone, and would be the first alternative rock act signed by Myrrh.
+The band was signed to the new label in June 1986, just after Youth Choir's third appearance at Cornerstone, and would be the first alternative rock act signed by Myrrh.
 However, Willett was concerned about the band's name, so he encouraged them to drop the "Youth" moniker to reflect the band's musical maturity, as well as the practical matter of the band's placement in record sales racks; lead singer and guitarist Derri Daugherty and drummer and lyricist Steve Hindalong agreed, as they had already been considering such a name change, so the band would record as "The Choir" from this point forward.